-- Monitoring and analysing the implementation of the Government legislation, policies and strategies, action plans and indicators; - Capacity building of civil society organisations and other stakeholders to monitor policies; - Strengthening of existing civil society platforms, networks or coalitions, campaigning and cooperation on issues linked to the call; - Networking and partnership building; - Exchange of information, know-how and experience; - Campaigns and actions to mobilise citizens on targeted themes; - Vocational training including on digital - Organisation of discussion forum to improve dialogue and networking between civil society and decision makers on the issues and priorities of this call; - Advocacy, lobbying and development of strategies by civil society organisations to push for legal reform, to influence policy-making, - Facilitating dialogue processes and mediation activities (such as inter-community dialogues); - Supporting the collection of appropriate information, including statistical and research data, to enable governments to formulate and implement policies; - Promoting inclusive and strategic partnerships, networking and cooperation with CSOs and other relevant stakeholders or among CSOs in the region and the EU; - Supporting CSOs in promoting accountability and transparency at national and local level; - Promoting greater contact and cooperation between civic and political actors, including fostering of structured dialogue mechanisms; - Promoting the inclusion of women, youth, Roma and other marginalised groups into formal and informal decision making structures, including the political party system; - Capacity building of civic and political actors to develop responsive policy platforms, adequately representing citizen's interests; - Visibility activities: all applicants should include a communication and visibility strategic plan both in the Full Application and the budget in line with the Communication and Visibility Manual for European Union External Actions.
+- Monitoring the implementation of central and local public policies, strategies, action plans and indicators; - Capacity building of civil society organisations and other stakeholders to monitor policies; - Activities to mobilise and empower vulnerable groups; - Strengthening of existing civil society platforms, networks or coalitions, campaigning and cooperation on issues linked to the call; - Exchange of information, know-how and experience; - Organisation of training events and implementation of training programmes; - Organisation of discussion for ato improve dialogue and networking between civil society and decision makers on the issues and priorities of this call; - Advocacy, lobbying and development of strategies by civil society organisations to promote relevant legal reform, influence policy-making, or to counter restrictions imposed by state on CSOs and other non-state actors; - Pilot activities to test and document the result of new approaches for enhanced access to or innovation of services for the groups targeted by this call - Legal advice/assistance - Facilitating dialogue processes and mediation activities (such as inter-community dialogues); - Documenting and reporting on cases of human rights violations; - Monitoring of and reporting on the implementation of the international human rights instruments that the country has ratified and human rights policy implementation at central and local level, including advocacy; - Supporting the collection of appropriate information, including statistical and research data, to enable governments to formulate and implement policies; - Capacity-building through trainings of civil society organisations active in the human rights/democracy field and of human rights defenders; - Awareness-raising and communication campaigns to inform on specific democracy/human rights issues; - Supporting access to remedy for victims, accountability and prosecution of perpetrators; - Promoting inclusive and strategic partnerships, networking and cooperation with CSOs and other relevant stakeholders or among CSOs in the region and the EU; - Promoting greater contact and cooperation between civic and political actors, including fostering of structured dialogue mechanisms; - Awareness-raising on the topics of the call - Visibility activities: all applicants should include a communication and visibility strategic plan both in the Full Application and the budget in line with the Communication and Visibility Manual for European Union External Actions.
 The applicants may plan some of the visibility activities in the following non-exhaustive list: publishing and disseminating promotional material, distributing public announcements on project activities and results, organise press conferences and public events, promote concrete project activities in print and electronic media through interviews/reportages/articles/clips, etc.